 - Someone has kidnapped, hurt, pressured or threatened them, to force them to 'consent'

-- They are a vulnerable adult (for example, because of a severe mental impairment, serious mental illness or dementia)
+- They are a vulnerable adult (for example, because of a severe mental impairment, serious mental illness, or dementia)

 Report it

-Contact the Forced Marriage Unit (FMU)
+Contact the national Forced Marriage Unit (FMU) if any of the following apply

-- you’re trying to stop a forced marriage from happening
+- You’re trying to stop a forced marriage from happening.

-- you need help leaving a marriage that someone has forced you into
+- You need help leaving a marriage that someone has forced you into.

-- you know of someone who is in a forced marriage and would like to leave
+- You know of someone who is in a forced marriage and would like to leave.

 By phone